Everything You Need to Know About ObamaCare for 2020: Information on Subsidies, Rates, Dates, Enrollment, and More

 We cover everything you need to know about ObamaCare in 2020 including information on enrollment, assistance, benefits, plan types, and more.
 Below we’ll cover what you need to know for 2020, and for 2021 coverage purchased in 2020.

 For the most part, ObamaCare still offers the same benefits, rights, and protections it always has.
 For example it offers protections for pre-existing conditions and benefits like cost assistance.
 However, there have been some changes in recent years.
 For example, for 2019 forward the fee for not having health coverage was reduced to $0 in most states.

 Here are some key facts for Obamacare in 2020:

-- There is no fee for not having coverage in 2020 in most states, but some states have their own state based mandate.
+- There is no fee for not having coverage in 2020 in most states, but some states have their own state based mandate (this is true for 2021 open enrollment at the ned of 2020 as well).
 See a list of states with their own mandate for 2020.

 - Obamacare alternatives are expanded, so individuals and families who want limited benefit coverage have more options (like short term coverage).